pklinkmueller/mlo_final_project/README.md

   - Stochastic Gradient Descent
   - ISTA / FISTA

-with smooth loss functions (recommended: squared loss - as well as one to two other as well) and L-1 regularization.
+with smooth loss functions (recommended: squared loss - as well as one to two others) and L-1 regularization.